724yunyan/homepages/index.md

 >  Affiliates.
 We may share your information with our affiliates, in which case we will require those affiliates to honor this privacy notice.
 Affiliates include our parent company and any subsidiaries, joint venture partners or other companies that we control or that are under common control with us.
 >  Offer Wall.
 Our App may display a third-party hosted \"offer wall.\" Such an offer wall allows third-party advertisers to offer virtual currency, gifts, or other items to users in return for the acceptance and completion of an advertisement offer.
 Such an offer wall may appear in our App and be displayed to you based on certain data, such as your geographic area or demographic information.
 When you click on an offer wall, you will be brought to an external website belonging to other persons and will leave our App.
 A unique identifier, such as your user ID, will be shared with the offer wall provider in order to prevent fraud and properly credit your account with the relevant reward.
 Please note that we do not control third-party websites and have no responsibility in relation to the content of such websites.
 The inclusion of a link towards a third-party website does not imply an endorsement by us of such website.
 Accordingly, we do not make any warranty regarding such third-party websites and we will not be liable for any loss or damage caused by the use of such websites.
-In addition, when you access any third-party website, please understand that your rights while accessing and using those websites will be governed by the privacy notice and terms of service relating to the use of those websites.
+In addition, when you access any third-party website,please understand that your rights while accessing and using those websites will be governed by the privacy notice and terms of service relating to the use of those websites.
 ## 4. DO WE USE COOKIES AND OTHER TRACKING TECHNOLOGIES?
 >  In Short:  We may use cookies and other tracking technologies to collect and store your information.
 >  We may use cookies and similar tracking technologies (like web beacons and pixels) to access or store information.
 Specific information about how we use such
 >  technologies and how you can refuse certain cookies is set out in our Cookie Notice.
 ## 5. HOW DO WE HANDLE YOUR SOCIAL LOGINS?